yellowcrescent/xbake/README.md

 ```
 yc_xbake --scan -i '/mnt/media/tvshows/Game of Thrones'
 ```
-[Override files](#overrides) (`.xbake`) can be placed in directories to give XBake "hints" on a series title, season, TVDB ID, and a list (or regex) of files to ignore.
+[Override files](#markdown-header-overrides) (`.xbake`) can be placed in directories to give XBake "hints" on a series title, season, TVDB ID, and a list of files to ignore.
 XBake can also read and store override information from extended file attributes, if supported by your filesystem.

-Options specified in a user's [rcfile or local config file](#configuration-files) will always be taken into consideration (such as output type/location, scraper, and any other option).
+Options specified in a user's [rcfile or local config file](#markdown-header-configuration-files) will always be taken into consideration (such as output type/location, scraper, and any other option).

 ##### Baking subtitles (hardsubbing)
 When baking subtitles, XBake will check the list of tracks available in the source container, and choose the subtitle/text track marked as default.
 If there are multiple subtitle tracks, you can specify which you would like to use with the `--subid` option.
 When transcoding files with XBake, if no output file is specified, the same basename will be used, but the extension will be changed from `.mkv` to `.mp4` in the output filename.